Frequently Asked Questions by Prospective Parents:

 We believe that the most meaningful and impactful learning encounters for elementary and preschool-age children are firsthand and experiential.
 In general, we feel that the interface of the screen and the plastic keyboard detract from the type of engaged learning that we strive to reach.
 We make every effort to connect students with one another, with caring teachers, with their own interiority and with living subjects.

-The early childhood classroom is completely technology-free, as is the primary grades class.
-In the intermediate grades, students do not use computers in the classroom.
+The Salmon classroom is completely technology-free, as is the Otters class.
+In the Cedars and Eagles, students do not use computers in the classroom.
 On occasion, teachers may use the assistance of computers as a resource.
 And sometimes students do home-based research using computers and the internet as learning tools.
 Teachers remain mindful of the potential drawbacks to the use of computers while simultaneously recognizing the powerful capabilities of this tool when used in a targeted manner.
 We have found that when our students transition to other learning environments they have no trouble adapting to the presence of computers or the requisite skills.

 How does Salmonberry meet the diverse needs of students within a multi-age classroom?